jboss-developer/jboss-eap-quickstarts/hibernate3/README.md

 Author: Bartosz Baranowski
 Level: Intermediate
 Technologies: Hibernate 3
-Summary: Example that uses Hibernate 3 for database access.
-Compare the code in this quickstart to the _hibernate4_ quickstart to see the changes needed to upgrade to Hibernate 4.
+Summary: The `hibernate3` quickstart is provided to help you understand the changes needed to update your Hibernate 3.x application to use Hibernate 4.
 Target Product: EAP
 Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>